openstack/keystone/doc/source/admin/tokens-overview.rst

 Keystone tokens
 ===============

-Tokens are used to authenticate and authorize your interactions with the various OpenStack APIs.
+Tokens are used to authenticate and authorize your interactions with OpenStack APIs.
 Tokens come in many scopes, representing various authorization and sources of identity.

 .. _authorization_scopes:

 Authorization scopes
 --------------------

-Tokens are used to relay information about your user's role assignments.
+Tokens are used to relay information about your role assignments.
 It's not uncommon for a user to have multiple role assignments, sometimes spanning projects, domains, or the entire system.
-These are referred to as authorization scopes, where a token has a single scope of operation.
+These are referred to as authorization scopes, where a token has a single scope of operation (e.g., a project, domain, or the system).
 For example, a token scoped to a project can't be reused to do something else in a different project.

 Each level of authorization scope is useful for certain types of operations in certain OpenStack services, and are not interchangeable.